-About 8 years later, when I thought I was getting pretty good designing incentives, we discovered that we had a dandelion problem in our yard.
-I now had three children, John (10), Katie (6), and Ellen (3).
-As I contemplated the yard, and the pile of client work I had to do, I thought to myself: “I have able-bodied children, they could do some of the work, and I can teach them some basic economic lessons and show them the value of hard work.”
+About eight years later, when I thought I was getting pretty good designing incentives, we discovered that we had a dandelion problem in our yard.
+I now had three children, ages ten, six, and three.
+As I contemplated the yard, and the pile of client work I had to do, I thought to myself, “I have able-bodied children; they could do some of the work, and I can teach them some basic economic lessons and show them the value of hard work.”
 So, I decided on a piece-rate incentive plan.
 I would pay them 5 cents for each dandelion they brought me, but it had to be the whole stem, not just the flower.
 Pleased with myself, I settled down to get a bit of work done.
-After a time, I realize they should have been finished: there couldn’t have been that many dandelions in our yard.
+After a time, I realized they should have been finished: there couldn’t have been that many dandelions in our yard.
 I looked outside but they were nowhere in sight.
-Our dandelions were also gone, so it worked!
-When I called for them, they came running back to our yard, each with a small plastic grocery bag FULL of dandelions…from our yard and the three nearest neighbors’ yards.
+Our dandelions were also gone, though, so it had worked!
+When I called for them, they came running back to our yard, each with a small plastic grocery bag full of dandelions—from our yard and the three nearest neighbors’ yards.

 This was my second lesson: always think through the rules and boundaries of the incentive plan and outline them clearly for your workers.
-Consider as many of the ways they can (and will) interpret the rules in their favor and lay down guidelines about how areas in gray will be handled.
-And always have management discretion and gaming clauses in your plan documents.
-These clauses protect you when the unexpected happens and ensure you do not need to make payouts that will not be financially commensurate with the effort put forth or the business ROI.
-Needless to say, I leaned on my OWN management discretion clause with my children that day!
+Consider as many of the ways they can (and will) interpret the rules in their favor, and lay down explicit guidelines about how gray areas will be handled.
+And always retain management discretion and gaming clauses in your plan documents.
+These clauses protect you when the unexpected happens and ensure you do not need to make payouts that will not be financially commensurate with the effort put forth for the business ROI.
+Needless to say, I leaned on my own the importance of management discretion clauses with my children that day.

 Lesson #3: Clear Design gets Clear Results

-He finished sophomore year with B+’s in all 6 classes.
+He finished sophomore year with B+s in all six classes.
 As I saw the chances of his having a shot at a college of his choice start to fade, I decided to crank up the motivation.
-We went on a mother/son summer road trip to visit 6 colleges and universities in PA and NJ.
+We went on a mother/son summer road trip to visit six colleges and universities in Pennsylvania and New Jersey.
 I had hoped this would inspire him to buckle down and work harder.
-It didn’t.

-Junior year started, and I met with his guidance counsellor and waived him into 2 honors classes and added an optional 7th class to his schedule.
-John was less than thrilled and his counsellor gave us several stern warnings that if John couldn’t handle the work, he could not drop back down to a lower level class and his grades could be harmed even further.
-I swallowed hard, and prayed that I had done the right thing.
+Junior year started.
+I met with his guidance counselor, waived him into two honors classes, and added an optional seventh class to his schedule.
+John was less than thrilled, and his counselor gave us several stern warnings that if John couldn’t handle the work, he could not drop back down to a lower-level class; his grades could be harmed even further.
+I swallowed hard and prayed that I had done the right thing.